Heapy/awesome-kotlin/app/rss/articles/Introducing Kotlin support in Spring Framework 5.0.md

 Kotlin can be used to write [annotation-based Spring Boot applications](https://github.com/sdeleuze/spring-boot-kotlin-demo), but will also be a good fit with the new kind of [functional and reactive applications](https://github.com/mix-it/mixit/) that Spring Framework 5.0 will enable.

 Kotlin team did a great job by fixing almost all the pain points we reported, so big thanks to them.
 The upcoming Kotlin 1.1 release is expected to also fix [KT-11235](https://youtrack.jetbrains.com/issue/KT-11235) in order to allow specifying array annotation attribute single value without `arrayOf()`.
-The main remaining issue you will face is probably [KT-14984](https://youtrack.jetbrains.com/issue/KT-14984) that will require specifying explicitly lambda type (like `Supplier { }` or `HandlerFunction { }`) where just specifying `{ }` should be enough.
+The main remaining issue you will face is maybe [KT-14984](https://youtrack.jetbrains.com/issue/KT-14984) that will require specifying explicitly lambda type where just specifying `{ }` should be enough.

 Feel free to test Spring Framework 5.0 Kotlin support by going to [start.spring.io](https://start.spring.io/#!language=kotlin) and generating a Spring Boot `2.0.0 (SNAPSHOT)` project and send us your feedback here or in the `#spring` channel of [Kotlin Slack](http://slack.kotlinlang.org/).
 You can also [contribute](https://github.com/spring-projects/spring-framework/pulls) the Kotlin extensions you need ;-)